Jesus Christ Superstars

-Jesus Christ Superstars is the fifth studio album by Slovenian industrial/electronic music group Laibach.
-It was released in 1996 and is a collection of cover versions and originals on the theme of religion.
+Jesus Christ Superstars is the fifth studio album by Slovenian industrial and electronic music group Laibach.
+Released in 1996 the concept album collects original and cover songs where religion is the central theme.
+The theme of religion is constructed around Christianity and the title references Andrew Lloyd Webber's rock opera Jesus Christ Superstar.

 Unlike the albums before it, Jesus Christ Superstars has a much more guitar driven sound, with the overall result being reminiscent of the bands belonging to the genre of industrial metal.